 Trying to listen, think, read from slides, and write notes at the same time is not just difficult - it's plain impossible!
 So cut down the amount of notes you take in lectures and do more listening:

-- don't copy slides if they're going to be available on Blackboard or in a handout - skim read any handouts so you know if they include things like dates and formulae - you may find it more useful to write notes on the handout rather than having handout + notes to file - if you find it especially difficult to write notes and listen at the same time (for instance, if you are dyslexic), consider using a mini-recorder so you can listen at your own pace after the lecture |
+- don't copy slides if they're going to be available on Blackboard - skim read any handouts so you know if they include things like dates and formulae - you may find it more useful to write notes on the slides rather than having separate notes to file - if you find it especially difficult to write notes and listen at the same time (for instance, if you are dyslexic), consider using the lecture recording on Yuja so you can listen at your own pace after the lecture |

 What you do before and after lectures can be as important as what you do during them.
 If you can anticipate the main points, you will find the lecture easier to understand, and you will have a better idea of when something is worth taking a note of.
 So: